kubedb/website/content/docs/platform/v2026.7.10/api/marketplace/metered-billing.md

 unauthenticated callers receive `401`.

 > **Deployment gating.** Each provider's routes are registered **only** for the
-> matching b3 deployment type:
+> matching KubeDB Platform deployment type:
 > - `aws/*` → `AWSMarketplaceDeployment`
 > - `gcp/*` → `GCPMarketplaceDeployment`
 >